 On this page you will find crop notes and recommendations developed or reviewed by the North Carolina Interagency Nutrient Management Committee.
-Additional information can be found in the minutes of our regularly scheduled meetings as well as the Technical Guidance section of this web.
+Additional information can be found in the minutes of our regularly scheduled meetings as well as the Technical Resources section of this web.

 Alfalfa — Alfalfa has been included (to a limited extent) as a receiving crop in waste plans in NC.
 This could be a good receiving crop because it is deep rooted, however it requires a high level of management.
 It was suggested to make sure that the NRCS standard did not prohibit legumes in waste plans.
 (Last Modified: 22 March 2012)

 Bermudagrass (Seeded Superior Lines) — Click for PDF (Last Modified: 28 August 2006)

 Bermudagrass Application Window (response to request) — Click for PDF (Last Modified: 10 January 2019)

 Biomass Crop Agronomic Nitrogen Rates — Recommendation of the Interagency Group Establishing Agronomic Rates for Energy Crops for Utilization by Biofuels Facilities.
 Final Report as required by Session Law 2011-198 — Click for PDF (Last Modified: December 1, 2014)